What is Photography?

 If you are interested in photography, even though you may never have studied it before, and wish to develop your skills through practical hands-on experience, then this course could be for you.
-Many students find photography a refreshing and challenging area of study that gives you the opportunity to gain a good AS or A Level grade in a subject you enjoy.
+Many students find photography a refreshing and challenging area of study that gives you the opportunity to gain a good A Level grade in a subject you enjoy.

 The course will emphasise photography as a creative medium and will be taught primarily as a practical subject, although aspects of photographic technology, theory and history will also be covered.
-In the first year you will learn about the basic techniques, theories and principles of black and white photography and have a basic introduction to the use of digital SLR cameras and instruction on using Adobe Photoshop CS4.
+In the first year you will learn about the basic techniques, theories and principles of black and white photography and have a basic introduction to the use of digital SLR cameras and instruction on using Adobe Photoshop CC.
 You will learn to use a wide range of photographic processes and equipment incorporating studio, darkroom and general camera technique, enabling you to create your own photographic imagery in response to the various project themes.
 You will explore the world of advertising, fashion, photo-journalism, social documentary and many other commercial applications of photography.